-Lowder House is part of a London Borough of Tower Hamlets initiative to provide new housing by redeveloping infill and corner sites in their own estate, then managing them as 100% affordable housing.
+Lowder House is part of a London Borough of Tower Hamlets initiative to provide new housing by redeveloping infill sites in their own estate, then managing them as 100% affordable housing.

-The project proposes redevelopment of an existing garages site, which occupies a street corner in Wapping between two existing Council blocks.
+The scheme replaces a set of lock-up garages occupying a street corner in Wapping between two existing Council blocks.
 It accommodates 18 new homes of 1, 2 and 3 bedrooms with wheelchair-accessible housing and new landscaping at street level.

-The design is intended to complete the street corner, and is massed to align with the faces of surrounding buildings.
-Whilst the architectural treatment reflects its time and residential use, it also refers to the historic wharf buildings, typical of Wapping with muscular simple blocks and repetitive, stacked fenestration.
+The design completes the street corner, and is massed to align with the faces of surrounding buildings.
+Whilst the architectural treatment reflects its time and residential use, it also refers to the historic wharf buildings typical of Wapping, with muscular simple blocks and repetitive, stacked fenestration.